 But most importantly: Be “human” and helpful.
 The real difference-maker will be how you’re engaging your customers through any of the above channels.

-About the Author: Colin is a Senior Support Lead at FreshBooks.
+Colin is a Manager of Support at FreshBooks.
 He brings a unique perspective to the FreshBooks blog with his extensive background in people management and customer service.
 Fun fact: He is also a ‘serial hobbyist’ with collections ranging from taxidermy to vintage sunglasses.